-Pre-pack Administration is an Insolvency process.
+Pre-pack Administration forms part of an Insolvency process.
 It allows the agreed purchase using a bids process by potential buyers to purchase company assets before entering Administration.

-A Licensed Insolvency Practitioner (IP) is then required to act as Administrator of the company.
+A Licensed Insolvency Practitioner (IP) only may act as Administrator of the company.
 The appointment of an Administrator then takes place at a point of proceedings, so to, therefore, expedite a sale.

 Assets will then transfer to a then newly formed company, and therefore continuity of trade assured.